J4Schl1cht/LLM-Linguistic-Tailoring-Intervention/README.md

   This repository contains the full analysis workflow for the
   <strong>LLM-based Linguistic Tailoring project</strong>, which tested whether
   <strong>AI-tailored persuasive messages</strong> influence adolescents’
-  plant-based lunch choices in a real-world field experiment.
+  plant-based lunch choices in a real-world field experiment in the UK and Republic of Ireland.
 </p>

 <hr>